jeff-hykin/xome/readme.md

 }
 ```

-Then run `nix develop` and you'll enter an isolated nicely configured home.
+After that, run `nix develop` and you'll enter an isolated nicely configured home.

 ### 2. Simple Home